Hollywood Stars: Notable players

 Notable players for the Hollywood Stars include pitcher Rinaldo Ardizoia who, at the time of his death on July 19, 2015, was the oldest living former member of the New York Yankees.
 He moved to Los Angeles with the Mission Reds, and eventually joined the Hollywood Stars' starting rotation before being drafted by the Yankees in 1940.
 His large store of memorabilia included a rabbit's foot given to him by Gail Patrick.

 A great many future Major League Baseball standouts played for the Hollywood Stars, among them Gus Bell, Bobby Bragan, Bobby Doerr, Gene Freese, Babe Herman, Dale Long, Bill Mazeroski, Bob Meusel, Lefty O'Doul, Mel Queen, Dick Stuart, Lee Walls and Gus Zernial.
 The team's managers included Bragan, Jimmy Dykes, Fred Haney and Charlie Root.

 Affiliations

 The Stars were affiliated with the following major league teams:

 Cultural references

 The Hollywood Stars were immortalized on the 1957 jazz album, Double Play! by André Previn and Russ Freeman.
 The baseball-themed album, with song titles like "Called On Account of Rain", "Batter Up", "Who's on First" and "In the Cellar Blues", features a topless model on the cover wearing a Hollywood Stars cap.

 The Stars were also mentioned on episode 24 of the fourth season of I Love Lucy.

-The Hollywood Stars are mentioned by Officer Ramirez in episode 212:The Big Lift of the radio program Dragnet.
+The Hollywood Stars are mentioned by Officer Ramirez in episode 212: The Big Lift of the radio program Dragnet.

+The 1952 movie "The Atomic City" shows off Gilmore Field as the scene of a Russian atomic secrets drop—taking place while FBI agents try to track it over the television monitors of a televised Hollywood Stars game.